-The Organic Pharmacy, brainchild of Margo Marrone, is making waves in Hong Kong.
+The Organic Pharmacy, brainchild of Margo Marrone, continues to make waves worldwide.
 Vivienne Tang sits down for a chat with the beauty maven

 Margo Marrone was a London-based pharmacist, specializing in herbal medicine, when she discovered homeopathy.
 It immediately revolutionized not only her practice and her family life, but also the organic skincare industry.